 - a kind of cancer called colon or rectal cancer.
-KEYTRUDA may be used as your first treatment when your cancer: - o has spread or cannot be removed by surgery (advanced colon or rectal cancer), and - has been shown by a laboratory test to be microsatellite instability-high (MSI-H) or mismatch repair deficient (dMMR). - a kind of stomach cancer called gastric or gastroesophageal junction (GEJ) adenocarcinoma that tests positive for - "PD-L1."
-KEYTRUDA may be used when your stomach cancer: - $\circ$ ~ has returned or spread (advanced gastric cancer), and - you have received 2 or more types of chemotherapy including fluoropyrimidine and chemotherapy that contains platinum, and it did not work or is no longer working, and - if your tumor has an abnormal "HER2/neu" gene, you also received a HER2/neu-targeted medicine and it did not work or is no longer working. - a kind of cancer called squamous cell carcinoma of the esophagus.
-KEYTRUDA may be used when: - o your cancer has returned or spread (advanced esophageal cancer), and - your tumor tests positive for "PD-L1" and you have received one or more types of treatment and it did not work or is no longer working.

-- a kind of cancer called cervical cancer that tests positive for "PD-L1."
-KEYTRUDA may be used when your cervical cancer: - o has returned, or has spread or cannot be removed by surgery (advanced cervical cancer), and - $\circ$ $\quad$ you have received chemotherapy, and it did not work or is no longer working. - a kind of liver cancer called hepatocellular carcinoma, after you have received the medicine sorafenib. - a kind of skin cancer called Merkel cell carcinoma (MCC) in adults and children.
+KEYTRUDA may be used when your cancer: - has spread or cannot be removed by surgery (advanced colon or rectal cancer), and - has been shown by a laboratory test to be microsatellite instability-high (MSI-H) or mismatch repair deficient (dMMR). - a kind of stomach cancer called gastric or gastroesophageal junction (GEJ) adenocarcinoma. - KEYTRUDA may be used with the medicine trastuzumab with fluoropyrimidine and platinum chemotherapy as your first treatment when your stomach cancer: - is HER2-positive, and - has spread or cannot be removed by surgery (advanced gastric cancer). - KEYTRUDA may be used alone when your stomach cancer: - tests positive for "PD L1", and - has returned or spread (advanced gastric cancer), and - you have received 2 or more types of chemotherapy, including fluoropyrimidine and chemotherapy that contains platinum, and it did not work or is no longer working, and - if your tumor is HER2-positive, you also received a HER2-targeted medicine and it did not work or is no longer working. - a kind of cancer called esophageal or certain gastroesophageal junction (GEJ) carcinomas that cannot be cured by surgery or a combination of chemotherapy and radiation therapy. - o KEYTRUDA may be used with platinum- and fluoropyrimidine-based chemotherapy medicines. - o KEYTRUDA may be used alone when: - you have received one or more types of treatment, and it did not work or it is no longer working, and - your tumor is a type called "squamous", and - your tumor tests positive for "PD-L1". - a kind of cancer called cervical cancer that tests positive for "PD-L1."
+KEYTRUDA may be used when your cervical cancer: - o has returned, or has spread or cannot be removed by surgery (advanced cervical cancer), and - o you have received chemotherapy, and it did not work or is no longer working. - a kind of liver cancer called hepatocellular carcinoma, after you have received the medicine sorafenib. - a kind of skin cancer called Merkel cell carcinoma (MCC) in adults and children.
 KEYTRUDA may be used to treat your skin cancer when it has spread or returned. - a kind of kidney cancer called renal cell carcinoma (RCC).
 KEYTRUDA may be used with the medicine axitinib as your first treatment when your kidney cancer has spread or cannot be removed by surgery (advanced RCC). - a kind of uterine cancer called endometrial carcinoma.
-KEYTRUDA may be used with the medicine lenvatinib: - o when your tumors are not microsatellite instability-high (MSI-H) or mismatch repair deficient (dMMR), and - o you have received anti-cancer treatment, and it did not work or is no longer working, and - o your cancer cannot be cured by surgery or radiation (advanced endometrial carcinoma). - a kind of cancer that is shown by a test to be tumor mutational burden-high (TMB-H).
-KEYTRUDA may be used in adults and children to treat: - o solid tumors that have spread or cannot be removed by surgery (advanced cancer), and - you have received anti-cancer treatment, and it did not work or is no longer working, and you have no satisfactory treatment options.
+KEYTRUDA may be used with the medicine lenvatinib: - when a laboratory test shows that your tumor is not microsatellite instability-high (MSI-H) or mismatch repair deficient (dMMR), and - o you have received anti-cancer treatment, and it is no longer working, and - o your cancer cannot be cured by surgery or radiation (advanced endometrial carcinoma). - a kind of cancer that is shown by a test to be tumor mutational burden-high (TMB-H).
+KEYTRUDA may be used in adults and children to treat: - o solid tumors that have spread or cannot be removed by surgery (advanced cancer), and - o you have received anti-cancer treatment, and it did not work or is no longer working, and - you have no satisfactory treatment options.